andrew-chang-dewitt/resume/src/pages/resume.md

 </span>

-Experienced Software Engineering Intern & Computer Science student with a passion for mathematics, programming languages, & Rust.
-Currently seeking an internship for summer 2025.
+Experienced Software Engineering Intern with a passion for open-source, code quality, &amp; learning by shipping.
+Seeking an internship with a company offering growth, ownership, coaching, &amp; collaboration.

 </header>
 <section id="education">